The benefits of UVA protection

 Slow aging

-UV radiation is the largest extrinsic skin aging factor (photoaging).
+UV radiation is the most significant extrinsic factor in skin aging (photoaging).
 UVA rays penetrate deeper into the skin than UVB rays.
-In the dermis (deeper layer of skin), they cause DNA damage, inhibit immune cells and degenerate fibroblasts, which are responsible for collagen, elastin and hyaluronic acid synthesis.
-The consequences are dryness, impaired barrier function, loss of elasticity, wrinkles and lines, as well as rough and dull skin texture.
-Regular sun protection is the best way to prevent premature skin aging.
+In the dermis (deeper layer of the skin), they cause DNA damage, inhibit immune cells, and degenerate fibroblasts, which are responsible for the synthesis of collagen, elastin, and hyaluronic acid.
+The consequences are dryness, impaired barrier function, loss of elasticity, wrinkles and fine lines, as well as a rough and dull skin texture.
+Regular sun protection is the most effective way to slow down aging and the best prevention against premature skin aging.

 Hyperpigmentation

-UVA rays can cause excessive and irregular pigmentation of the skin.
-Fresh skin caused by injuries or similar is particularly susceptible to pimple marks (PIH: post-inflammatory hyperpigmentation).
-During pregnancy, the skin is particularly sensitive and prone to hyperpigmentation.
-Therefore, be sure to pay attention to sun protection.
+UVA rays can cause excessive and uneven skin pigmentation.
+New skin, especially after injuries or similar events, is prone to acne scars (PIH: post-inflammatory hyperpigmentation).
+During pregnancy, skin is also particularly sensitive and susceptible to hyperpigmentation.
+To prevent such skin changes, consistent sun protection with high UVA protection is essential.

 Skin health

-While it was once thought that only shorter-wave UVB rays caused sunburn and skin cancer, science now knows better.
-UVA rays are also involved.
-Therefore, a minimum UVA protection of 1/3 of the SPF is recommended in the EU today.
-The UVA booster exceeds this recommendation by 5 times.
-In addition, UV rays are often triggers for acne, rosacea and allergies.
+While it was once thought that only the shorter-wavelength UVB rays caused sunburn and skin cancer, science now knows better.
+UVA rays also play a role.
+Therefore, a minimum UVA protection level of one-third of the SPF is currently recommended in the EU.
+The UVA Booster exceeds this recommendation by a factor of five.
+Furthermore, UV rays are often triggers for acne, rosacea, and allergies.
+Comprehensive sun protection is essential to support skin health.